Effective Lead Scoring Tactics – 5 Best Practices For Instant Success

 5. Stop Assigning Points to every Opened Email

 Last but definitely not the least is your opened emails.
 Keep in mind that while the rate of email opens does indicate signs of brand engagement, you can’t rely on it all of the time as it can potentially cause your lead scores to inflate.
 A more compelling metric would be pageviews of submissions generated from the emails you sent.
-Using a comprehensive Marketing tool like Infusionsoft, you can assign points exclusively for the first occurrence of an email open.
+Using a comprehensive Marketing tool like Infusionsoft by Keap, you can assign points exclusively for the first occurrence of an email open.

 Keep in mind that cumulative lead scoring on email opens will automatically be disabled to avoid inflation with your lead scores.
 According to the current statistics, only 11.5% of online marketers are scoring only on email conversions.
 The rest are lead scoring based on the combination of three elements: clicks, opens, and conversions.